-Soldering brazing and welding are methods to join and fill gap between metal parts.
-Each joining process has their own significance.
+Soldering brazing and welding are used to join and fill gaps between metal parts.
+Each of these joining processes has their own significance.
 They are different in terms of base material to be joined, joining temperature and filler material.
 In this article we will discuss the difference between soldering brazing and welding.
-Read this article to know various sheet metal parts joining techniques.

-Welding is a process to join two or more similar metals by melting base material or using filler Material.
+Welding is a process to join two or more similar metals by melting base material or using filler material.
 Sometimes pressure is also applied with heat to weld parts.
-Various processes are used to weld parts.
-Read this article to know the difference between TIG and MIG welding.
+Various types of welding techniques are used to join metal parts.

-Strength of welded joint is equal to the strength of the base material.
+Strength of the welded joint is equal to the strength of the base material.

-Good surface finish in welded area can be achieved using post processing finish operations.
+Good surface finish in the welded area can be achieved using post processing finish operations.

 Brazing is a metal joining process where filler road is melted and filled into the joint.
 It does not involve melting the base material.
 Advantage of brazing is to join similar or dissimilar metals with considerable strength.

-Base Material: Different base material can be brazed.
-For example, aluminum can be welded with steel sheets.
+Different base material can be brazed.
+For example, aluminum can be brazed with steel sheets.

 Brazing requires brazing flux and filler rod to join parts.

 Soldering process is similar to brazing.
-But soldering is done at a relatively lower temperature compared to brazing.
-It is generally used to join electronics components.
-Gold, silver, copper, brass, and iron metals can be soldered.
+But it is done at a relatively lower temperature compared to brazing.
+It is used to join electronics components and material such as gold, silver, copper and brass can.

-Different base material can be soldered.
-For example, copper wires are soldered with aluminium components.
+Different base materials can be soldered.
+For example, copper wires are soldered with aluminum components.

-Soldered joints has lower strength.
-Soldering is used to make electrical connections where high strength is not required.
+Soldered joints have lower strength.
+Therefore it is used to make electrical connections where high strength is not required.

-Soldering joint is not as strong as brazed or welding joint.
-Therefore soldering is only used to join electrical components to achieve connection.
+Soldering joints are not as strong as brazed or welding joints.
+Therefore it is only used to join electrical components to achieve electrical connection.

-Soldering requires soldering flux and filler rod to join parts.
+Soldering flux and filler rod is used to solder parts.